scottmk/ti4-reference/snippets/relics/absol/the-crown-of-thalnos.md

 ### **The Crown of Thalnos**:ti4-absol:

-During the roll dice step of combat, you may also roll a number of dice up to the unused capacity of your ships in the active system.
+At the start of combat, you may exhaust this card to place a number of dice up to the capacity of your ships in the active system on this card.

+Each combat round, roll the dice on this card in addition to your combat dice.

-For each result of 5-10, generate 1 hit.
+For each result of 5-10, you produce 1 additional hit.

-For each result of 1-4, your opponent generates 1 additional hit.
+For each result of 1-4, your opponent produces 1 additional hit.

-At the end of combat, if you used this ability, exhaust this card.
+At the end of combat, remove all dice from this card.

 ---